On Retrieval Augmentation and the Limitations of Language Model Training: Generalization from Over-specification

 \section{Generalization from Over-specification}

-The performance gap between vanilla and augmented LMs illustrates more limitations than the inefficiency of memorization. \citet{why-knn} shows that augmenting a vanilla LM with an overfitted model does not perform as well as augmenting with \textit{k}-nearest-neighbor retrieval.
-In this section, we identify another limitation of LM learning that causes the performance gap: The failure to generalize from over-specification descriptions.
+As the last layers do not have a bottleneck issue that explains the performance gap, we turn to study the efficacy of $k$NN augmentation from the perspective of generalization.
+In this section, we identify a limitation of LM training that may cause the performance gap: The failure to generalize from \textit{over-specified} descriptions.